 In collecting and storing information we follow the Individual Rights set out in the General Data Protection Regulation May 2018.

 Upon registration, staff members are made aware of any information which affects the care they give a particular child, i.e. medical condition, any special dietary requirements etc. This information is made available through Famly as well as in person at the first initial visit.
-Bumbles staff team have passworded access to your child’s personal information/profile.
-Staff members also have access to a list containing the names and contact numbers of those people authorised to collect children from Bumbles Day Care.
+Bumbles staff team have passworded access to your child’s Famly profile during Bumbles hours of operation only.
+We also have access to a list containing the names and contact numbers of those people authorised to collect children from Bumbles Day Care.
 Apart from this information, to protect confidentiality:-

-- Registration forms and personal information about children, families and staff are held digitally and securely on Famly as well as on our passworded computer systems in the office where relevant.
+- Registration and personal information about children, families and staff are held digitally and securely on Famly as well as on our passworded computer systems in the office where relevant.

 - Parents have ready access to the files and records of their own children but do not have access to information about any other child.